mmackovic024/scraping-test/README.md

 # scraping-test

-Demo web app for scraping (cheerio) and visualization (d3js) of local weather data, with Material-UI.
+Full stack demo web app:
+  back-end: node.js server with cheerio.js for scraping,
+  front-end: React and Material-UI client with D3.js for data visualization.

 Clone and run **npm i** in main folder (for installing server dependencies) and client folder (for installing client dependencies)